Canada Olympic Park bobsleigh, luge, and skeleton track

-The Canada Olympic Park bobsleigh, luge, and skeleton track is a bobsleigh, luge, and skeleton track located in Calgary, Alberta.
+The Canada Olympic Park bobsleigh, luge, and skeleton track was a bobsleigh, luge, and skeleton track located in Calgary, Alberta.
 Part of Canada Olympic Park, it hosted the bobsleigh and luge competitions at the 1988 Winter Olympics.
-This track is one of only two of its type in the world to be featured in a non-documentary film when it was part of the 1993 American film Cool Runnings which loosely followed the Jamaican Bobsled Team during their competition in bobsleigh at the 1988 Games (The other was the 1981 British film For Your Eyes Only which included scenes from the bobsleigh track in Cortina d'Ampezzo, Italy.).
+This track is one of only two of its type in the world to be featured in a non-documentary film when it was part of the 1993 American film Cool Runnings which loosely followed the Jamaican Bobsled Team during their competition in bobsleigh at the 1988 Games (the other was the 1981 British film For Your Eyes Only which included scenes from the bobsleigh track in Cortina d'Ampezzo, Italy).
+The bobsleigh start was demolished in 2019 following bobsleigh proving runs down the upper luge start.
+As part of an effort to reduce operating costs and replace aging equipment.
+Prior to reopening the track, the upper luge start will require reconfiguration to accommodate a bobsleigh and skeleton in-run, however funding for further restoration has yet to be secured and the track, in its truncated state, remains closed indefinitely.

 History

 In 1981, Calgary was awarded the 1988 Winter Olympics over Falun, Sweden and Cortina d'Ampezzo.
 The track was constructed on a fast-track program running from fall 1984 to spring 1986.
 This was done with the help of East German technology and a consulting firm from Canada.
 It was the first combined track in North America and only the second of its type on the continent (Lake Placid, New York in the United States bobsleigh and luge tracks were separate when Calgary's construction was completed in spring 1986 though the Lake Placid track would be rebuilt as a combination track in January 2000.).
 During the 1988 Winter Olympics, the bobsleigh team from Jamaica debuted at these games, but crashed out during the third run of the four-man event.
 The story of the team would later be part of the 1993 film Cool Runnings with scenes done at the track.
 Skeleton was introduced to the track in the late 1980s with the track hosting the FIBT World Championships for skeleton in 1992.
 An indoor iced push facility near the track opened up in 2001.
 When competition does not occur on the track, it offers programs for bobsleigh and luge open to the public.

 On 5 February 2019, WinSport (the operator of the track) announced that due to an $8 million CAD funding shortfall, the track would cease operations after the completion of the IBSF World Cup that year.
 On 3 March 2019, the track closed indefinitely, pending the funding of a $25 million CAD renovation.
 While the sliding facilities have closed for winter operations (due to the refrigeration system needing total replacement), the track would still be available for summer training and tourism, and the Ice House would remain open.